Manhattan Beach, California: Rosecrans Corridor

 The Rosecrans corridor is located on the south side of Rosecrans Avenue, east of Sepulveda, and west of Aviation.

 The Manhattan Beach Country Club, the westdrift Manhattan Beach Hotel and Golf Course, retail stores, restaurants, supermarkets, multi-story office buildings, and shopping centers border the Rosecrans corridor between Sepulveda and Aviation Boulevards.
 The Rosecrans corridor is adjacent to The Point and Plaza El Segundo off Sepulveda Blvd, which features additional retailers.

 Sepulveda Corridor

-The Sepulveda Corridor occupies the commercial zone, and is the city's main north–south highway.
+The Sepulveda Corridor occupies the commercial zone and is the city's main north–south highway.
 The area includes the Manhattan Village Mall, which is located east of Sepulveda Boulevard between Marine and Rosecrans Avenues.
 The mall, built in the early 1980s, was remodeled in the late 1990s and early 2000s.
-The Manhattan Village Mall is executing a multimillion-dollar redevelopment which adds both outdoor and enclosed retail and restaurant space.
-There are several medium-size hotels, large automobile dealerships, automotive repair shops, restaurants, multi-story office buildings, medical buildings, pharmacies, banks, and small shopping centers along this corridor.
+The Manhattan Village Mall is executing a multimillion-dollar redevelopment that adds both outdoor and enclosed retail and restaurant space.
+There are several medium-sized hotels, large automobile dealerships, automotive repair shops, restaurants, multi-story office buildings, medical buildings, pharmacies, banks, and small shopping centers along this corridor.
 Kaiser Permanente's medical offices include a laboratory and pharmacy.